 Pictured: The wait staff at the legendary St. Elmo Steak House.

-The nation’s first LEED-certified airport, Indianapolis International Airport, is only 15 minutes from downtown and welcomes over 1,000 flights weekly from 41 nonstop destinations.
-Airports Council International named IND Best Airport in North America four of the last five years, and Condé Nast readers voted it Best Airport in America two years running.
+The nation’s first LEED-certified airport, Indianapolis International Airport, is only 15 minutes from downtown and welcomes over 1,000 flights weekly from 43 nonstop destinations.
+Airports Council International named IND Best Airport in North America for the last six years, and Condé Nast readers voted it Best Airport in America two years running.

 Pictured: Light and open space are prevalent design elements at IND.